Recycled Water Works – Oct ’14 to Nov ’20

-Eighty days (October 2014 – November 2020) of serious planning and hard work to complete a challenging, multi-stage project.
+Eighty days (Oct 2014 – Nov 2020) of serious planning and hard work to plan and complete a multi-stage project.
 A stunning effort by the membership of

 Romsey Golf Club.